 Kanye West has been conversing with motivational speaker and author Joel Osteen, receiving an official invite to Lakewood Church from Joel himself, Christian News Network has confirmed.
-The controversial rapper turned gospel music singer has been making waves for his profession of faith in Christ recently, and has been making a number of appearances to publicize his new album entitled “Jesus is King.”
+The controversial rapper turned gospel music singer has been making waves for his profession of faith in Christ recently, and has been making a number of appearances to publicize his new album, entitled “Jesus is King.”

 “Yes, the story is true,” a representative from Lakewood stated, referring to the TMZ report citing that West was personally invited to attend a service.

-“I know that Joel talked to Kanye about two weeks ago,” Donald Iloff, an official spokesman for Lakewood and brother to Victoria Osteen, told Christian News Network.
+“I know that Joel talked to Kanye about two weeks ago,” Donald Iloff, an official spokesman for Lakewood and brother to Victoria Osteen, also told Christian News Network.

-Lakewood, which attracts as many as 50,000 people each week and broadcasts its service to millions of people around the world, has had a number of high profile visitors to its gatherings, including Oprah Winfrey.
+Lakewood, which attracts as many as 50,000 people each week and broadcasts its service to millions around the world, has had a number of high profile visitors to its gatherings, including Oprah Winfrey.

 Iloff advised that the media is never notified when celebrities attend services at Lakewood, and he is not certain how the report got out.
 He explained that Joel is in contact with many high-profile personalities.

 “Joel, when he looks at someone like Kanye — and there are others I can blow your mind with — celebrities who Joel speaks to that you would say, ‘How in the world can that person be a believer?’
 It would shock you.
 I’m not going to do it, but I could, and I could absolutely blow your mind,” Iloff said.